sophie-thomson/garden-escape/README.md

 - Robust Error Handling functions validate all player inputs where the input value is to be used in another part of the program and raise clear error messages to be displayed to the player if validation fails.
 - This program is deployed and run on Heroku using a specially designed CI Python template.
 - All content written and presented to fit terminal window of 80 characters wide x 24 lines high.
-- Elements of CRUD functionality (Create, Read, Update, Delete) are evident in the reading of different variables of text data from the story_text.py file which are imported into the code throughout the code.
+- Elements of CRUD functionality (Create, Read, Update, Delete) are evident in the reading of different variables of text data from the story_text.py file, and ASCII Art code files which are read and diplayed on the terminal throughout the program.

 ### Future Features